-In this plan, which is only available for a certain type of loan (called a FFEL), your payments are based on your annual income, family size, and total loan amount.
-Your payments must at least cover accruing interest and you must pay the loan off in ten years.
+In this plan, which is only available for certain types of loans (subsidized and unsubsidized Federal Stafford Loans, FFEL PLUS Loans, and FFEL Consolidation Loans), your payments are based on your annual income, family size, and total loan amount.

-A consolidation loan allows you to combine one or more of your federal student loans into a single loan with one monthly payment.
-A consolidation loan can be helpful if you want to reduce your interest rate, you don't qualify for another payment plan program, you qualify for another payment program but still can't afford the payments, or you want to get out of default.
+A Direct Consolidation Loan allows you to combine one or more of your federal student loans into a single loan with one monthly payment.
+This kind of loan can be helpful if you want to reduce your interest rate, you don't qualify for another payment plan program, you qualify for another payment program but still can't afford the payments, or you want to get out of default.

-A deferment excuses you from making student loan payments for a set period of time because of a specific condition in your life -- such as returning to school, economic hardship, or unemployment.
-Interest will not accrue on subsidized loans during the deferment period.
-(Learn more about deferring student loans.)
+A deferment excuses you from making student loan payments for a set amount of time because of a specific condition in your life—such as returning to school, economic hardship, or unemployment.
+Interest won't accrue on subsidized loans during the deferment period.

-With loan forbearance, your loan holder gives you permission to stop making payments for a set period of time or to temporarily reduce payments.
-Common reasons supporting a forbearance include poor health, unforeseen personal problems, your inability to pay the loan within ten years (or other loan term period), or monthly loan payments that are more than 20% of your income.
-(Learn more about student loan forbearances.)
+With loan forbearance, your loan holder permits you to stop making payments for a set amount of time or to make reduced payments temporarily.
+Common reasons supporting a forbearance include poor health, unforeseen personal problems, inability to pay the loan within ten years (or other loan term period), or monthly loan payments over 20% of your income.

-In some situations, you can get rid of your student loans altogether.
-This is referred to as cancelling or discharging loans.
-In order to do this, you must meet very specific criteria.
-The programs only apply to certain types of loans and sometimes only if you received the proceeds after January 1, 1996..
-Sometimes, you can cancel part of the loan, but not the entire loan.
+In some situations, you can get rid of your student loans altogether, which is referred to as student loan "forgiveness," "cancellation," or "discharge."
+You must meet very specific criteria.
+Sometimes, you can cancel part of the loan but not the entire loan.

 The circumstances in which you might be able to cancel your student loan include:

 It's very difficult to discharge student loans in bankruptcy.
-You must demonstrate that it would be an undue hardship for you to pay them, and courts are very reluctant to find that debtors have met this standard.
-If you file for Chapter 13 bankruptcy, however, you may be able to pay all or part of your student loans through your Chapter 13 plan.
-To learn more, see Student Loans and Bankruptcy.
+You must demonstrate that it would be an undue hardship for you to pay them, and courts are reluctant to find that debtors have met this standard.
+If you file for Chapter 13 bankruptcy, however, you might be able to pay all or part of your student loans through your Chapter 13 plan.